maxchang3/vmg-converter/README.md

 </smses>
 ```

 Note that data in `VBODY` is quite different on various devices.
-So you need to add custom params according to your file structure, for example, some phones show `Data` as this(without the colon):
+So you need to add custom params according to your file structure, for example, some phones show `Date` as this(without the colon):

 ```properties
 BEGIN:VBODY